MileHacker Logo

 Managing Group Logistics and Reservations

-• Booking vacation rentals or hotels with several rooms in advance aids groups.
+• Booking vacation rentals or hotels with a number of rooms in advance aids groups.

 • Book group tours in advance and inquire about discounts.

-• Consider renting a large van or arranging private transfers for larger groups.
+• Consider renting a large a van or arranging private transfers for larger groups.

 • Designate one person as the main contact for bookings and local communication.